derek-dchu/Java/notes/language.md

 | boolean | no precisely defined | true/false | false |
 | char | 16-bit | '\u0000' ~ '\uffff' | '\u0000' |

+* Integer divided by zero throws `java.lang.ArithmeticExcaption`, while double divided by zero integer is Infinity, or divided by double zero is NaN, and both don't throw any exception.

 **Note:** local variables never assigned a default value.
 Accessing an uninitialized local variable will result in compile-time error.